AI-in-Cardiovascular-Medicine/AAOCA/README.md

 ## Software Requirements
 ### OS Requirements

-The developed codes are tested on *Linux* operating system.
 The developmental version of the code has been tested on the following systems:

 * Linux: Ubuntu 22.04, Ubuntu 24.04, Pop!_OS 22.04
 * Mac OSX: Not tested